When the Cards Won’t Give You the Answer

 Will I succeed if I take this path?

 We sit with our intuition.
-With our Guides and Angels.

 No clear prediction.